 When it comes to signature cocktails, Paris boasts an armada of talented bartenders who rival in mixing and matching alcoholic elixirs with unconventional ingredients, making you wonder, “What in the Project Runway is going on?”
-Props shall be given to the OG that made it all possible, Experimental Cocktail Club.
-The speakeasy-like cocktail bar introduced a new generation of Parisians to bespoke concoctions found nowhere else at the time.
+Props shall be given to the OG cocktail bar that made it all possible, Experimental Cocktail Club.
+The speakeasy-like bar introduced a new generation of Parisians to bespoke concoctions found nowhere else at the time.

 One of Experimental Cocktail Club’s many offsprings, Little Red Door serves equally clever cocktails that might not be what they seem.
 “Conformity” is hardly conformist, but a rather “layered” drink.
 Hush though, you didn’t hear it from us.